 The Best Messenger Bags of 2017

 Our search for the best messenger bags led us considering over 60 models before ultimately buying 10 for side-by-side testing.
 We took them everywhere with us for three months of hands-on review.
 We scored their aptitude for organization, as well as their comfort and durability.
 Some bags graduated at the top of the curve across all categories, while others displayed more specialized features.
-In the end, we liked most of the bags, and have tried to shake out the important details that will help you find the right match for your needs.
-Also, see our laptop backpack review - they might by a better solution.
+In the end, we liked most of the contenders, and have tried to shake out the important details that will help you find the right match for your needs.
+Also, see our laptop backpack review - they might be a better solution.

 Read the full review below >

 |Displaying 1 - 5 of 10||<< Previous | View All | Next >>|

 This spring we bought a new crop of bags to test.
 The results were surprising: Timbuk2 and Chrome didn't place in the top three.
 The scores, however, were exceedingly close.
 We have included more details in our non-award winning reviews because we think there is a good chance those bags might perfectly fit your needs.
 In our tests, which covered a broad range of user types and conditions, several "newbies" ousted both Timbuk2 and Chrome, this review's most iconic companies.

 Patagonia Black Hole 24L

 The Patagonia Black Hole is a rugged, tough bag that will hold up for years, keep your things dry through thunderstorms, and move with you through a variety of terrain types: from the crowded metro to the business-casual office, and even on easier bike commutes.
 This contender quickly became our go-to for a variety of situations.
 The packing and organizational features were intuitive, easy to access — altogether, it was "just right," earning this review's Goldilocks Award — or Editors' Choice.
 For a pack that can do it all, in a world that demands more and more of the classic messenger model, we think you'll enjoy taking this model on many of your urban adventures.